arunasurya/bisqtransifex/transifexadmin.md

 - Moderate three major communication channels: #transifex Slack channel, announcements in Transifex, Bisq forum.

 ### Secondary

+#### Regular Translator Calls
-Foster collaboration among translators on current and future projects by reaching out to them, setting up group calls, etc.
+Foster collaboration among translators on current and future projects by bringing them together in monthly translator calls.
+The first call is planned for the second week of May.

 #### Transifex Language Teams
 Establish and coordinate active language teams with the members of each team collaborating closely to produce quality translations.